 - Steve "Flyer" Sharp: Was injured in an accident where a barrel exploded in his face, and it has made him cautious in racing.
 Also a member of the U.S. Air Force.

-- Carlos "Stunts" Rey: Races for money to pay for his ill father's medical expense.
+- Carlos "Stunts" Rey: A real ladies' man who used to race in motocross.
+Races for money to pay for his ill father's medical expense.
 Rexton hires a guy to steal money from him.

 - Team Rexcor